Markets and Operations

 SPP began developing new energy markets in 2009 to bring additional regional benefit to our members.
-The Integrated Marketplace, which will launch in 2014, will include a Day-Ahead Market with Transmission Congestion Rights, a Reliability Unit Commitment process, a Real-Time Balancing Market to replace the current Energy Imbalance Service Market, and the incorporation of price-based Operating Reserve procurement.
-In coordination with the Integrated Marketplace, the current Balancing Authorities within the SPP footprint will combine to form a Consolidated Balancing Authority.
+The Integrated Marketplace launched in 2014 – making SPP the first RTO to design, build and implement a Day 2 market on time – and includes a Day-Ahead Market with Transmission Congestion Rights, a Reliability Unit Commitment process, a Real-Time Balancing Market replacing the EIS Market and the incorporation of price-based Operating Reserve procurement.
+The Integrated Marketplace also consolidated the SPP footprint's 16 legacy Balancing Authorities into an SPP Balancing Authority.

 The Market Monitoring page contains a description of the Market Monitoring responsibilities, periodic reports, completed investigation reports, FAQs and Offer Cap calculation data.
 The page also includes instructions on submitting a request for inquiry.